Famous Same-Sex Couples

 Few think twice when an historian figure is assumed to be heterosexual, though there may be no factual grounds whatsoever for this assumption.

 Historically, couples themselves have often been silent about the nature of their relationship because they consider it private.
-And in some cases they kept silent because they knew that they could be ostracized, loose jobs or elections — or be imprisoned or murdered — often at the insistence of those institutions devoted to loving one’s neighbor: religion.
+And in some cases they kept silent because they knew that they could be ostracized, lose jobs or elections — or be imprisoned or murdered — often at the insistence of those institutions devoted to loving one’s neighbor: religion.

 Famous Historical Couples Years Together